TownyAdvanced/Towny/README.md

 We don't object to you making your own forks and builds but we do object to people being selfish, which is why we specify No Derivative Works.
 If you want to modify the code to add some nice feature the least you can do is ask and submit a pull request to allow everyone to benefit from it.

+> Note: Files for the Maven Wrapper (`mvnw`, `mvnw.cmd`, and files in the `./.mvn/` directory) are licensed under the Apache License, version 2.0 (apache-2.0) - and are not governed by Towny's CC BY-NC-ND 3.0 license.
+> You can generate your own wrapper for your maven project following the instructions on the [Maven Wrapper page](https://maven.apache.org/wrapper/).

 ___

 ### Importing Towny for API use